Monday, February 28, 2005

 The fact that the guitarist left the band for religious purposes is not all that unusual.
 Peter Green left Fleetwood Mac, Cat Stevens and Al Stewart stopped their secular performances in their prime.

+What is enlightening is Welch's statement.
 "Those guys in the band, they're not bad guys.
 They're just a bunch of kids getting marketed how these guys in the big corporate firms want to do.
 It makes us look like bad people, but we're really just a bunch of kids who never had a chance to grow up."

 The fact is that creativity is not in the hand of the artists in today's music.
 What we have is the musical equivalent of Pink Floyd's Another Brick in the Wall Pt.
 2 video where the kids being taught in school were marched off into a meat grinder and came out looking the same, because they were shaped like Play-Do to think just alike.